bcgov/GDX-Analytics-Looker-Redshift_Admin_By_AWS/README.md

+## Redshift Admin by AWS

+This Looker block provides a substitute for the AWS Console, helping users identify how tables are structured and if data flow is normal.

+## Features

 ### What does this Block do for me?

 **(1) ETL and Data Flow Management** - review ETL history, tables, and capacity, and set up alerts to trigger whenever errors occur in ETL or data movement processes.